charleskorn/stm32f4-project-template/README.md

 1. Open the project in CLion
-2. In Preferences (OS X) / Settings (everything else), go to 'Build, Execution, Deployment', then 'CMake', and add the following to 'CMake Options' under 'Generation': `-DCMAKE_TOOLCHAIN_FILE=toolchain-arm-none-eabi.cmake`
+2. In Preferences (OS X) / Settings (everything else), go to 'Build, Execution, Deployment', then 'CMake', and add the following to 'CMake Options' under 'Generation': `-DCMAKE_TOOLCHAIN_FILE=tools/toolchain-arm-none-eabi.cmake`

 #### Debugging